johanbook/docs/docs/devops/deployment.md

 # Deployment

 Once an application is ready for production it is time for deployment.
+First we need to consider if we need an active server or we are interested in deploying only static files (which would be the case when deploying a webpage).

-There are various different deployment strategies, but here is an overview of a few different ones.
+There are different deployment strategies, but here is an overview of a few different ones.

 ## Linux server